DWilliames/paddy2-beta/README.md

 ### Migration

-- [ ] Command to convert 'Anima Stack groups' to 'Paddy' stack groups
+- [ ] Command to convert 'Anima Stack groups' to 'Paddy' stack groups?
 - [ ] Command to detach all symbols recursively for exporting to Zeplin etc. – possibly; this may not be necessary

 ---